MediaComem/comem-archioweb/subjects/npm/README.md

     ErrorCaptureStackTrace(err);
     ^

-Error [ERR_MODULE_NOT_FOUND]: Cannot find package 'lodash-es'
+Error [ERR_MODULE_NOT_FOUND]: Cannot find package 'lodash'
-Error: Cannot find module 'lodash-es'
+Error: Cannot find module 'lodash'
 ```

 Deleting the `node_modules` directory is not a common real-world scenario,

-However, it can get quite large, so most people have it in their `.gitignore` file in their Git repositories,
+However, it can get quite large, so most people have it in their `.gitignore`
-since you just have to run `npm install` to get your dependencies back.
+file in their Git repositories, since you just have to run `npm install` to get
+your dependencies back.

 That means that when **cloning** your project, your colleagues **won't** get the `node_modules` directory.